How Underbite Correction Actually Works

 An underbite can be unsightly, and researchers say that people tend to experience an improved quality of life when therapy is over, and they look better.

 But underbites also strain muscles and teeth.
 Sometimes, they make cleaning hard.
 It's reasonable to fix the issue to protect overall health.

 Underbites are both common and treatable.
-People with the issue shouldn't let misinformation and miscommunication keep them from the help they need.
+People with the issue shouldn't let misinformation keep them from the help they need.

 If you aren’t a candidate for aligners, talk to an orthodontist about the best treatment path for you.
 Severe overbites may require a combination of approaches like surgery, braces, or aligners.

-Reduction Genioplasty Enhances Qualify of Life for Female Patients With Prognathism and Maxillary Hypoplasia Undergoing Bimaxillary Osteotomy.
+Reduction Genioplasty Enhances Quality of Life for Female Patients With Prognathism and Maxillary Hypoplasia Undergoing Bimaxillary Osteotomy.
 (September 2013).
 International Journal of Oral and Maxillofacial Surgery.